 Additionally, around the country, consumers have brought personal injury suits involving the seatback rigidity issue, winning some and losing others.
 If the instant case were to proceed as a class action and the jury returned a verdict for Ford, a class member who was subsequently injured in a class vehicle would be collaterally estopped from claiming that the vehicle’s seats were defective because they lacked sufficient rigidity.
 Such a class member, who has relatively relatively little to gain from the instant class action, might be precluded thereafter from prosecuting a substantial personal injury claim.

-In other words, if you are in the class and Ford wins the consumer class action lawsuit, you might later be estopped from bringing a product liability claim for your injuries because the issue of whether the product was defective was already litigated between the parties.
+If you are in the class and Ford wins the consumer class action lawsuit, you might later be stopped from bringing a product liability claim for your injuries because whether the product was defective was already litigated between the parties.
 Very interesting point.
 This is also a very nuanced legal issue that both courts and litigants will have to deal with down the line.
-Judge Legg leaves open the issue of certifying a more narrowly defined class.
-But this problem will still exist no matter how narrowly the class is defined.
+Judge Legg leaves open certifying a more narrowly defined class.
+But this problem will still exist, no matter how narrow the class is defined.

-I get the idea of these types of claim, I really do.
+I get these types of claims, I really do.
 Ford is required to make safer vehicles because someone is minding the store when they make a defective product.
 This improves public safety.
-Still, I am uneasy with the idea of a class action to fix a defect for everyone but the people that actually get hurt.
+Still, I am uneasy with a class action to fix a defect for everyone but the people that get hurt.
 It sounds like the only ones who really profit in that case are the lawyers.
-Is this necessarily a bad thing in the big picture?
+Is this necessarily a terrible thing overall?
 No. But it does not exactly give you a warm and fuzzy feeling either.